jeff-ws/temoa/temoa/extensions/modeling_to_generate_alternatives/MGA process notes.md

 #### Alternate (Current) Approach
 Focus on doing Barrier concurrently on multiple instances of the model.
-Gurobi maxes out at 32 threads, so most server-side apps could run 4x instances at once.
+Gurobi maxes out at 32 threads, so most server-side apps could run several instances at once depending on server capability and desired # of threads.
 This has some
 challenges:
 - We'll need to handle multiple instances of the model at once in memory while they are being solved / analyzed.
 Should not be a problem on server side, even though some instances